bmds-lab/Crackling-phased/README.md

 This tool has been forked from our open-source tool called Crackling, which is available at https://github.com/bmds-lab/Crackling under the Berkeley Software Distribution (BSD) 3-Clause license.

+It uses the same gRNA design principles as Crackling, but applies them to candidate sites that are selected for being allele-specific.

 ## Dependencies

 - ISSL-based search off-target sites (included)